IBM MQ: Background architectural reference

 In January 1973, TCAM continued to be supported by CICS/OS-Standard Version 2.3.
 However, TCAM support was omitted from the initial release of CICS/VS, announced in February 1973 and delivered in June 1974.
 Needless to say, many CICS-TCAM customers were not happy with that product direction.

 With considerable pressure from CICS-TCAM customers, the CICS support of TCAM was reinstated in the CICS/VS 1.1 product, as of September 1974.
 In addition to the previous DCB support, with this reinstatement of TCAM support, CICS began to support TCAM access via VTAM, also known as the ACB support.
 CICS TCAM ACB support was discontinued as of the CICS/ESA Version 3 product in 1990.

 In 1992, IBM announced a new product called MQSeries.
-This brand name was later renamed to WebSphere MQ (sometimes shortened to WMQ) in 2002 to support the WebSphere family name and the product.
+This brand name was later renamed to WebSphere MQ (however its official short name remained MQ) in 2002 to support the WebSphere family name and the product.
 In 2014, it was renamed IBM MQ.
 MQ was to be the extension of TCAM functionality from IBM-only systems to all other platforms.
 MQ has an architecture that enables heterogeneous systems to communicate with each other (e.g. IBM, HP, Sun, Tandem, etc.).
 MQ can be used with CICS systems to send and receive data to/from any other MQ-eligible system.
 MQ can be used to initiate work in a CICS system or a CICS transaction can initiate work in another CICS or non-CICS system.

 IBM MQ now supports 80 different environments and has become the leading message assured delivery switching/routing product in the industry.